shrugs/azid/README.md

 ## TODO

+Actually sign the JWT using one of the keys derived from the master ticket (that can be referenced against the ethereum owner of that point).
+I don't know how to crypto, so I can't figure out how to turn the ethereum private key into the DER encoded ECDSA key that every JWK library expects, so ¯\\\_(ツ)\_/¯

 I'm designing a simple spec for services to request access policies to _other_ services in order to act on behalf of a user.
 This is like one more level of hierarchy applied to OAuth scopes, and I'm modelling it after AWS Role Policies.